 Thomasville, Georgia is the quintessential Southern town bursting with charm, grace, and sophistication.
 Years ago, I passed through on a long road trip and opted to check this town out.
 I parked my car, ate lunch at Jonah’s Fish & Grits, walked around downtown, and just like that, I fell in love with Thomasville.
-From delicious food and attentive service, to locally owned shoppes and Victorian bed and breakfasts, I was hooked.
+From delicious food and attentive service to locally owned shops and Victorian bed and breakfasts, I was hooked.

 After recently revisiting Thomasville, I reaffirmed my love for this town.
 I hope that you will share my enthusiasm for this Main Street USA Town.
 With that, I present to you the ultimate bucket list for traveling to Thomasville, Georgia.

 Smell the Thomasville Rose Garden

 Sink your Teeth into Delicious Southern Cuisine

 Jonah’s Fish & Grits is a Thomasville icon: the epitome of delicious dishes, friendly service, and an adorable owner on a mission that he humbly shares with his hometown.
 Known for their Shrimp & Grits (featured as one of Georgia’s 100 Plates Locals Love), the menu at Jonah’s is full of Southern staples and fresh seafood plates.
 Save room for their Creme Brûlée!
 Jonah’s is only one of Thomasville’s exquisite and delicious locally owned restaurants.

 Explore the Crown Jewel of Thomasville, Georgia

-Pebble Hill Plantation is a 3000 acre mansion with an incredible array of antiques, famous artworks, and splendor.
+Pebble Hill Plantation is a 3000-acre mansion with an incredible array of antiques, famous artworks, and splendor.
 A foundation operates Elisabeth “Pansy” Ireland Poe’s spectacularly preserved home.
 Pansy was an avid sportsman, horse jockey, philanthropist, and gardener, all of which came to life at Pebble Hill.
-Tours start with a 10 minute video explaining the history of the plantation.
-Afterwards, you are free to explore the 29-room mansion and its grounds.
+Tours start with a 10-minute video explaining the history of the plantation.
+Afterward, you are free to explore the 29-room mansion and its grounds.

 Sip Local Wine and Nibble on Chocolates

 Farmers Daughter Vineyards Winery & Tasting Room offers something very unique to the wine world: chocolate and cookie pairings.
 Enhance your wine experience with four varieties of organic chocolates, shortbread cookies, and local cheese plates.
 Do not miss the Lemon Rosemary shortbread cookies; they are superb!
 Farmers Daughter Vineyards’ wines all have clever names, such as Daredevil, Heartbreaker, and Bombshell.